folio-org/container-perf-tests/README.md

 We don't know if the problem is in our program, Vert.x, netty or lower down.

-We have seen problem on Debian jessie - x64 and Ubuntu 15.04.
+We have seen problem on Debian Jessie - x64 and Ubuntu 15.04.
 Posting of a 10 MB file takes 1-30 seconds on these systems.
-It varies greatly depending on how rapid the HTTP client sends data to the server.
+It varies greatly depending on how rapid the HTTP client sends data to the server (e.g curl vs wget).

-The problem does not seem to be present on Debian wheezy or CentOS 6.
+The problem does not seem to be present on Debian Wheezy or CentOS 6, both shipping wih an older kernel.
 On the slowest hardware platform we've tried - a Celeron 420 server running Debian Wheezy - posting a 10 MB file is performed in less than 0.5 second (acceptable).
 Most modern hardware should do it at least 10